 Coaching: helping you navigate the Path to Partnership

 In our most recent Illumin8 blog article, we shared a checklist of areas to think about in trying to achieve the lofty heights of partnership, whether as an internal promotion or external lateral hire.
-Having played a part in seeing so many senior lawyers transition to partnership, and facilitate so many lateral hires, we believe what can separate the best from the rest is self-belief and having a clear idea about where you're going and how you're going to get there.
+Having played a part in seeing so many senior lawyers transition to partnership, and facilitated so many lateral hires, we believe what can separate the best from the rest is self-belief and having a clear idea about where you're going and how you're going to get there.
 In this article we called on one of the leading executive coaches to the legal industry, Ian Charlton, to explain how coaching can help you navigate the path to partnership.

 Ian has coached many lawyers in private practice.
 Partnership is one of the most common topics that arises: specifically, how do I make partner at my existing firm, or how do I move elsewhere and make that substantial set-up?
 The process is opaque at best and mired in secrecy at worst.
 Even the most apparently transparent partnership application process can seem impenetrable at times.
 At its heart, there are two issues: what do firms want from me, and how do I demonstrate that I'm the right person?

 Our "Path to Partnership" article hopefully gave you a good understanding of what firms are looking for in their potential partners.
 But how do you go about satisfying those requirements, demonstrating your abilities and preparing yourself for the process?

 Unsurprisingly, there are no right answers or quick fixes.
 There is no straightforward "How to Make Partner" guide despite dozen of internet blog articles to the contrary.

 And that's how it should be.
 Given your unique combination of skills, experience and approach no-one else can really tell you how to become a successful partner at your particular firm.
 Only you can work out what sort of partner you want to be and how you want to go about achieving that goal.

 This is where a professional coach can play a vital role.